cyberbotics/webots/docs/reference/motor.md

 Therefore, in a coupled motor context, these motor limits have to be exactly a factor of each other.

 > **Note**: this rule is enforced only for `minPosition`, `maxPosition` and `maxVelocity`.
-For `maxForce` and `maxTorque` it is not, and if due to the multipliers a command beyond the limit is demanded, the corresponding warning messages are silenced but the limit itself as specified in the motor fields is nonetheless respected.
+For `maxForce` and `maxTorque` it is not and if due to the multiplier value a command beyond the limit is demanded, the corresponding warning messages are silenced but the limit itself as specified in the motor fields is nonetheless respected.

 For example, assume a set of four coupled motors having `multiplier` values of 2, 0.5, 4 and -4, the table below shows how the limits of motor B, C and D should be set.